Lectures on Bulk Reconstruction: Reconstruction in AdS-Rindler and causal wedge reconstruction conjecture

 \subsection{Causal wedge reconstruction conjecture}

 First let us define a causal wedge.
 Let R be a spatial subregion in the boundary.
 Then we can define something called the domain of dependence of R or $D[R]$.
-This is the set of all boundary points such that a null or a timelike curve passing through any of them must also intersect the region R. This is shown in the figure.
+This is the set of all boundary points such that every inextendible causal (i.e. null or timelike) curve passing through any of them must also intersect the region R. This is shown in the figure.

 Now we define the causal wedge of R or $C[R]$ as the set of spacetime events in the bulk through which there exists a causal curve that starts and ends in $D[R]$.
 In the figure, this is the intersection of all bulk points lying to the causal future of X and all bulk points lying to the causal past of Y.